bgoncharov/QuizTime/README.md

 Extra:

-- [x] User have just two attmpts for each qustion.
+- [x] Users have just two attmpts for each qustion(shown under the buttons).

 Data Fetching: